portugueslab/lotr/README.md

 ```
 In this way, all the figures will be created in the folder you specified together with the statistical analyses report.

+If you get one or two error in the anatomy notebooks related to EM, it is fine, it is due to the parallelization.
+You can just rerun them with `pytest --nbmake "./notebooks/activity/"`.

-**Option 2** Alternatively, just open the notebooks in the `lotr/notebooks` section and start reading and running them!
+**Option 2** Alternatively, just open the notebooks in the `lotr/notebooks` section and run them one by one as you read though them!

 ### Statistical tests summary
 A custom results logger function will log all the key numbers from the analysis in a single file that you can find in the figure folder as `results_log.txt`.
 We are depositing the file we get for the paper figures in this folder, so you can compare your numbers with ours.